oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

 1. Migrate the database to use Key Vault

-    Use the same password for the Key Vault endpoint as used in step 2 of task 3
+    Use the same password for the Key Vault endpoint as used in step 2 of Task 3

     To get the password of the TDE wallet, execute the following command